Slack commands

-28+ Best Slack Commands
+28+ Slack Commands You Need to Know

 Slack commands to set availability and status